Actively Recruiting

 • Immediate family history of Alzheimer's disease

-• Mini-Mental State Exam score of 27 or higher or expected normal range adjusted for education
+• Mini-Mental State Exam (MMSE) score of 27 or greater at baseline or expected range for cognitively normal adjusted for education

 • Clinical Dementia Rating Global Score of 0 at baseline

-• Delayed Recall score on Logical Memory IIa of 8 to 15 or expected normal range adjusted for education
+• Delayed Recall score on Logical Memory IIa subtest between 8 and 15 at baseline or expected range for cognitively normal adjusted for education

 • Low serum amyloid levels at baseline